mt-empty/git-clone-subdirectory/readme.md

 # git-clone-subdirectory

-This is a simple tool to clone only subdirectories, it utilizes [sparse-checkout](https://www.git-scm.com/docs/git-sparse-checkout
+This is a simple tool to clone only subdirectories, it utilizes git [sparse-checkout](https://www.git-scm.com/docs/git-sparse-checkout
 ) feature

 ## Git version requirement